cochrancj/ConcentrationGame/User_Story.md

 Continue on until all cards are selected.

 If player takes too long in between choices, wiggle matches or make glow.

+If I get all this working, tie difficulty levels to the card sets - faster animations/less preview time and no wiggles for the medium level; and the rgb level is legendary.